Boston Marathon bombing: International reactions

 The bombing was denounced and condolences were offered by many international leaders as well as leading figures from international sport.
 Security measures were increased worldwide in the wake of the attack.

-In China, users posted condolence messages on Weibo in response to the death of Lü Lingzi.
+In China, users posted condolence messages on Weibo in response to the death of Lu Lingzi.
 Chris Buckley of The New York Times said "Ms. Lu's death gave a melancholy face to the attraction that America and its colleges exert over many young Chinese."
 Laurie Burkitt of The Wall Street Journal said "Ms. Lu's death resonates with many in China" due to the one-child policy.

 Organizers of the London Marathon, which was held six days after the Boston bombing, reviewed security arrangements for their event.
 Hundreds of extra police officers were drafted in to provide a greater presence on the streets, and a record 700,000 spectators lined the streets.
 Runners in London observed a 30-second silence in respect for the victims of Boston shortly before the race began, and many runners wore black ribbons on their vests.
 Organizers also pledged to donate US$3 to a fund for Boston Marathon victims for every person who finished the race.

 Organizers of the 2013 Vancouver Sun Run, which was held on April 21, 2013, donated $10 from every late entry for the race to help victims of the bombing at the Boston Marathon.
 Jamie Pitblado, vice-president of promotions for The Vancouver Sun and The Province, said the money would go to One Fund Boston, an official charity that collected donations for the victims and their families.
 Sun Run organizers raised anywhere from $25,000 to $40,000.
 There were over 48,000 participants, many dressed in blue and yellow (Boston colors) with others wearing Boston Red Sox caps.

 Petr Gandalovic, ambassador of the Czech Republic, released a statement after noticing much confusion on Facebook and Twitter between his nation and the Chechen Republic.
 "The Czech Republic and Chechnya are two very different entities – the Czech Republic is a Central European country; Chechnya is a part of the Russian Federation."

 Security was also stepped up in Singapore in response to online threats made on attacking several locations in the city-state and the Singapore Marathon in December.
 Two suspects were investigated and one was eventually arrested for making false bomb threats.